Accumulated Mutations Create A Cellular Mosaic In Our Bodies

 "That entire process has been marked by nature in each of us."

-And he says, as the technology for reading our genes improves, it's easy to see where this is all leading.
+And, he says, as the technology for reading our genes improves, it's easy to see where this is all leading.
 "We're only going to see more and more of this, and we're going to see this at almost every scale imaginable," Shendure says, from the microscopic to the obvious.

 It seems were are endlessly complex, endlessly fascinating — and still full of mysteries.